Skip to content

 • Migration — move dashboards between ThingsBoard instances or environments

-• Reuse — copy an existing dashboard as a starting point for a new one
+• Reuse — copy or duplicate an existing dashboard as a starting point for a new one

 Two ways to export: